croaky/homebrewing/batches/1-hop-bursted-ipa.md

 Fill with 3 gallons of water.

 Carefully pour the wort from the pot into the fermenter.
-The final volume should be between 5g and 5.5g.
+The final volume should be 5-5.5 gallons.
 Stop as soon as the hop sediment on the bottom of the pot starts to flow over.

 Use thief to take sample of beer into test tube.